Alaska Travel Protocol FAQs

 Do I have to get tested again 7-14 days after I arrive in Alaska?

-Travelers who have tested prior to departing for Alaska may also get a voucher when they arrive in Alaska good for an optional follow up test to be taken after 7-14 days in Alaska.
-We don't expect many of our guests to participate in these optional tests based on our typical guest itineraries and testing logistics.
+The State says travelers who have tested 72 hours prior to departing for Alaska should get a second test 7-14 days after arrival.
+We don't expect many of our guests to participate based on our typical guest itineraries and testing logistics.

 Are there other requirements for traveling to Alaska this summer?

-You will need to turn in a traveler declaration form upon arrival.
-You can print and fill it out in advance, get one upon arrival, or complete it online.
-Along with the declaration form, you will need to show proof of a negative test.
+You will need to fill out a traveler declaration form online and arrive with proof of a negative COVID-19 test.
 A printout or a screen shot of results on your phone work fine.

-While in Alaska, follow safe traveler guidelines like wearing masks on public transportation, avoiding crowded indoor spaces, and minimizing contact when possible.
+While in Alaska, follow safe traveler guidelines like a wearing mask, avoiding crowded indoor spaces, and social distancing.
 We especially encourage you to enjoy outdoor activities like hiking, dog sled tours, ATV tours, glacier walks, kayaking, fishing, rafting, biking, ziplining, and all those things that Alaska is famous for.

 See this page for additional items to pack and other safety tips.
 We will also be sending our guests an email about 21 days prior to departure with the most up to date information, best practices while traveling, where to get needed forms, additional testing options to consider, and other helpful details.